DaniRainbow/pokeclassic/README.md

 # Getting PokeClassic
 This repository builds the following ROM:

-* pokeemerald.gba `sha1: F078841A70E15F6EA4A1A7EA30A681FC603CB83A`
+* pokeemerald.gba `sha1: 660D40A86CCB043A99763233BDC9B16DE1732289`

-**updated 4/18/2025**
+**updated 4/19/2025**

 To compile this ROM yourself, see [Pret's Installation Guide](https://github.com/pret/pokeemerald/blob/master/INSTALL.md) on how to get started with the decompilations.
 Then, clone this branch and build the ROM by changing "pokeemerald" to "pokeclassic" in the instructions.

-Otherwise, patch files will occasionaly be released here.
+Otherwise, patch files will occasionally be released here.
 These will be slower to release than pulling updates yourself.
 To patch this game, you will need to provide your own ROM.
 ## Interested in bug testing or have a bug you wish to report?

 Please use the following template when you submit a new issue: